 - Team building

 - Decision making

-You will learn more about personal skills in Human Resources Management section of this study guide.
+You will learn more about personal skills in Human Resources Management section of this series of PMP / CPAM exam notes.

 Figure 3: Attributes of an effective project manager

 What is project management?

 Quite simply, project management is the application of knowledge, performance and personal skills of a project manager to achieve project objectives.
 However, this is easier said than done.